 It’s Festival time in the local village of Central Tilba, and Paul’s keen to make an impression with his cooking skills.
 But will his home-made relish - using locally gathered produce – cut it with the locals?

-Paul also welcomes his first dairy cow to the green pastures of River Cottage.
+Further afield with the help of local hunters, Paul discovers how a notorious pest can be turned into a delicious meal.
+And he welcomes his first dairy cow to River Cottage.
 But will he ever learn how to milk it?

 Exclusive recipe from Paul West - great with snags!
 Quince chutney